-- Secure, well designed cycle storage to an appropriate scale in schemes where more than 10 residential units do not have covered parking, or commercial/industrial developments with more than 20 parking spaces. - Points suitable for charging plug-in vehicles at the rate of 1 point per unit (house with dedicated parking) and 1 point per 10 spaces for unallocated parking for residential and commercial schemes.
-In addition appropriate cable provision should be included in the scheme design to prepare for increased demand in future years. - A travel pack for developments of more than 10 residential units, setting out public transport options, and promoting routes for cycling and walking, to be made available to new occupants. - A travel plan for developments of more than 20 employees which aims to reduce the need to travel at all for work purposes, and where unavoidable, encourages staff and visitors to use more sustainable modes of transport rather than rely on high emission car usage.
+- Secure, well designed cycle storage to an appropriate scale in schemes where more than 10 residential units do not have covered parking, or commercial/industrial developments with more than 20 parking spaces. - Points suitable for charging plug-in vehicles.
+To reflect changing consumer demand for electric and plug-in hybrid vehicles, it is recommended that points are provided at the rate of : - 1 point per unit (dwelling with dedicated parking) 1 point per 10 spaces for unallocated parking for residential and commercial/industrial schemes. - In addition appropriate cable provision should be included in the scheme design to prepare for increased demand in future years.
+A specification for charge points is available from the Environmental Health section if required. - A travel pack for developments of more than 10 residential units, setting out public transport options, and promoting routes for cycling and walking, to be made available to new occupants. - A Travel Plan for developments of more than 20 employees which aims to reduce the need to travel for work purposes, and where unavoidable, encourages staff and visitors to use sustainable modes of transport rather than rely on high emission car usage.
 The content of the plan and the setting of targets should be developed in conjunction with advice from ECC Highways Dept. A named travel plan co-ordinator is essential to the success of the plan, and an element of monitoring and review should be included to allow the co-ordinator to assess performance against the targets and decide whether alternative measures or approaches need to be identified and implemented.
 In some instances monitoring by the Council may be appropriate and developers would be required to contribute to the cost of this service, usually in the form of an annual fee for five years, with rates based on the size of the development.